borkshop/kni/MANUAL.md

 2. Choose orange or lemon.
 > grape

-You chose a grape, which wasn’t even on the menu.
+You chose a grape, which wasn't even on the menu.
 ```